Field Experiences in the MGE Program

 Students who participate in field-based experiences are required to be covered by professional liability insurance.

 Two teaching areas of concentration are required.
-The concentration area must be selected from language arts, reading, mathematics, science or social studies.
+The concentration area must be selected from language arts, mathematics, science or social studies.
 Candidates should consult with advisors on required and recommended courses for each area of concentration.
 Courses that are not listed for concentration areas will not be accepted toward completion of degree requirements.